15 Coming Out Stories That Will Melt Your Heart

 "First and foremost, I'm an athlete.
 And I'm an Olympian.
 I'm not a gay Olympian.
 I'm just an Olympian that's also gay," he told the Washington Post.
 "I hope that, in a way, it makes it easier for other young kids who are gay.
 If they go to the Olympics, they can just be called Olympians."

 Shortly after Rippon (right) came out, Gus Kenworthy (left), another U.S. Olympian, followed suit.
-Kenworthy laid claim to another distinction, though: the first openly gay “action sports athlete,” as detailed in an ESPN cover story.
+Kenworthy can claim another distinction, though: the first openly gay "action sports athlete," as detailed in an ESPN cover story.
 In the interview, Kenworthy talks about remaining closeted while competing in the testosterone-addled world of action sports.
 At one point, Kenworthy details an account of how, right before a high-stress run, a reporter asked him if his girlfriend would be cheering him on.
 According to Kenworthy, the question shook him, and he went on to lose the contest.
-(There’s credence to the claim.
-Kenworthy scored a silver medal at the 2014 Winter Olympics, in Sochi, and regularly scores podium positions on both the U.S. and world circuits every season.)
+(In case you think that Kenworthy is trying to brush off a poor performance, know that he's one of the best in the field: Kenworthy scored a silver medal at the 2014 Winter Olympics, in Sochi, and regularly scores podium positions on both the U.S. and world circuits every season.)

 American Horror Story star Sarah Paulson came out at the 2005 Tony Awards.
 Her then partner Cherry Jones had just won a Tony for her lead role in Doubt: A Parable, and, well… "I kissed her, and all of a sudden I was outed," Paulson told NoTofu.
 "I didn't really think about it in that way at the time—I was just doing what one would do when a person they love has just won a big fat acting prize.
 What am I gonna do, pat her on the back and say, 'good job, dude?'"